lucasjoliveau/doc/en/developer/reference/extract_api.md

-Unique identifier of the Odoo database.
+Unique identifier of the Konvergo ERP database.

 `webhook_url` (optional)